gx0r/agilegps/INSTALL.md

 ## Deploying to Production

-The *processes.json* file is pre-configured for PM2 which is a convenient way to run the app in production.
+The *processes.json* file is pre-configured for [PM2](http://pm2.keymetrics.io/) which is a convenient way to run the app in production.
 PM2 can be installed to automatically run the app at system startup, log process output, etc.

-1. Put your Google Maps API key in ```config/geocoding.js```
+1. (Optional) Put your Google Maps API key in ```config/geocoding.js``` if using Google Reverse Geocoding

+1. Configure *agilegps/config/listener.js*

 1. Configure *agilegps/config/web.json*
    1. isReverseProxied - if you are behind a reverse proxy, set this to true